Frequently Asked Questions

 Can I call my camper during their week at camp?

 Campers may NOT receive phone calls while at camp.
-You may send emails or regular mail to your camper.
-Be sure to include their name and their counselor’s name.
+You may send regular mail to your camper.
+Be sure to include their name and the week they are attending.
 Our mailing address is 101 Likes Road Edgewater, MD 21037.

 Someone other than me (the legal guardian) is going to pick up or drop off my camper.
 Do I need to notify the office?